 Quality control would normally be an integral part of the project team’s work.
 The quality assurance activities, on the other hand, are usually carried out by people outside the project team who report directly to the steering committee/project board.
 This separation of responsibilities helps to ensure that the process is transparent and reduces possible conflicts of interest.

 Quality criteria are specified for each component.
 As each component is completed, a control process is undertaken to ensure that the criteria have been met.
 This is followed, at an appropriate time, by an assurance process that confirms that the agreed procedures have been followed and that all products have undergone the necessary checks.

 Systems development life cycle has a number of stages – for example, requirements analysis is followed by systems design, followed by construction and testing.
 Each stage contains quality control processes, usually reviews, and a quality assurance process takes place at the end of each stage.
 If proper quality control is found to be lacking, corrective action may be mandated.
 The quality control and, if necessary, the quality assurance processes are repeated until the quality criteria are met.

 The creation of a quality plan is vital to the success of a project.
 It specifies the particular standards that apply to the project.
-Ideally, they should be taken from existing organisational standards.
+Ideally, they should be taken from existing organizational standards.
 These in turn may derive from industry standards.
-However, modifications to organisational standards may be needed because of the special characteristics of a project.
+However, modifications to organizational standards may be needed because of the special characteristics of a project.

 The plan also specifies how, when and by whom the quality control activities should be undertaken, the quality assurance processes to be followed, and who will carry them out.
 It may also include configuration management and change control procedures.
 The quality plan itself is subject to quality control and quality assurance processes.